 One of the best things about summer time, is the bounty of fresh food that is just a short drive from where you live.
 If you live near a community garden, farmers market, or even a local farm, you have access to some amazing produce.

-Hi, William here.
-If you’d like to write for me, take a look at the guidelines below and send me a message, or throw me an email at:
+Hi, Arthur here.
+If you’d like to write for me, take a look at the guidelines below and throw me an email at:

 Guest Post Submission Guidelines